nagasudhirpulla/taming_python/blog/skills/oracle_express_install.md

 Detailed information about the limitations of Oracle Express database can be seen [here](https://docs.oracle.com/cd/E17781_01/install.112/e18803/toc.htm#XEINW117)

 ## Download Oracle Express Edition (XE) database
-* If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.
-* But there can be cases where the Oracle is 32 bit and python is 64 bit or vice-versa, where Instant Client installation will be necessary even if Oracle Database is installed in the computer.

-## Downloading the Instant Client
-* Download Oracle Instant Client from https://www.oracle.com/database/technologies/instant-client/downloads.html or search for "Oracle Instant Client download" if this link does not work
+* Download Oracle Express Edition (XE) database from https://www.oracle.com/in/database/technologies/xe-downloads.html or search for "download oracle express edition" if this link does not work
-* Download the relevant zip file by clicking on the link like "Instant Client for Microsoft Windows (x64)"
+* Download the relevant zip file by clicking on the link like " Oracle Database 21c Express Edition for Windows x64"
-* Download the basic package zip file

 ## Installing Instant Client in Windows machine
 * Download Oracle Instant Client Package - zip file